-1
+Barrier 1.
+11 11 ן ן

 diverse learners and be able might be "common" in

 to explain choices Identify examples of diverse an inclusion classroom

-- learners in classrooms and
+learners in classrooms and

 provide at least two CMP Describe at least

 strategies for meeting need 3 cultural needs of a

-strategies for meeting need

 minority population

-Presentation to provide and describe how best
+Presentation and power and describe how best

-insight and discussion of to address in a
+points to provide insight and to address in a

-learning styles classroom
+discussion classroom

 Describe various Based on reading and Participation grade 2.3k

 motivational incentives for research assignment, groups base on examples

 whole classes develop class motivational brought to class of

-whole clusses strategies and share. incentives for whole
+strategies and share. incentives for whole

-strategies and share.
-An Ab

-class, small groups and 4a, 4b
+6 class, small groups and 4a, 4b

-Groups develop samples of individuals
+Groups develop samples of individuals ,

-Describe motivational both small group and 1
+Describe motivational both small group and individual5 1

 incentives for small groups individual incentives.
 Readiness to

+and individuals. marviadar meentives.

-and individuals. participation based on
+and morviouals.
+Class suitions of the marians participation based on

 Class critique of the various readings.

-methods 6
+methods

-methods CMP Create
+CMP Create

 motivational plan for

 class

 Identify major components Video and discussion Participation grade 2.2k, 2.3k,

 for an effective first day of Harry Wong based on quality of 2.4k, 2.4s, 2.5k,

 school discussion 2.8, 2.6k, 2.9k,

 Class discussion of the many 2.10k, 2/14k,

 components that make up a 2.15k, 2.18k,

 school day: Divide into 2.22k, 3.3k,

-- 2.22K, J.JK,

 morning; lunch; afternoon

 Groups develop examples of

 what would be components

 of each of the three divisions 4b

 in a day.
 Posted on chart

 paper for class discussion 1

-r ur -
+- -

 CMP Describe in detail

-Describe in detail the first Groups salast a grada laval the first day of school

-Groups select a grade level the first day of school
+Describe in detail the first Groups select a grade level the first day of school

 day of school at a selected and create the sequence of

+•

-grade level. events, emphasis on what
+grade level. events emphasizing what

 procedures including

 transitions they would use

 and how they would teach

 that procedure.
 Identify

 which would have to be